 NEW YORK (AP) — The latest on developments in global financial markets (all times local):

-Bond prices rose.
-The yield on the 10-year Treasury note fell to 1.85 percent.
+Bond prices didn't move much.
+The yield on the 10-year Treasury note held steady at 1.60 percent.